tohenk/node-dpfb/README.md

 * `identify`, pass an object with `feature` and `workid` property as argument to identify the feature against registered fingerprint templates.
-  It returns same event with an object contains `ref` (work id), `id` (internal id of identifying process), and `data` property.
-To check successfull operation of identifying, examine `matched` property of `data`.
+  It returns same event with an object contains `ref` (work id), `id` (internal id of identification process), and `data` property.
+To check successfull operation of identification, examine `matched` property of `data`.

 ## Usage